-We recognize that this decision will likely reduce the power of the study for identify differences between the 2 housing types, and we may conclude we can not reject the null hypothesis of no difference in incidence or prevalence due to housing types.
+This decision will likely reduce the power of the study for identify differences between the 2 housing types, risking Type 2 error (can not reject the null hypothesis of no difference) in incidence or prevalence due to housing types.

-We appreciate comments and feedback on this decision and factors to consider as we proceed with the analysis.
+We welcome comments and feedback on this decision and factors to consider as we proceed with the analysis.